Novel Coronavirus - COVID-19

-- are well upon entering the hospital, including no symptoms of respiratory infection such as a cough, sore throat, shortness of breath, head cold symptoms (runny nose, sneezing) loss of sense of smell or a fever
+- you are well upon entering the hospital and do not have any respiratory infection symptoms which include any of the following: cough, sore throat, shortness of breath, head cold symptoms (runny nose, sneezing), loss of sense of smell or a fever OR you are awaiting a respiratory virus test

-- have not been in close contact with someone who has travelled overseas in the last 14 days
+- you have not had close contact with someone who has the above travel or work history within the last 14 days

 If there are any concerns that you do not meet the screening criteria: